Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 Because every chain behaves differently.
 Block times vary, reorgs are unpredictable, and traffic spikes happen without warning.
 During periods of high activity, data can fall out of sync, and problems often go unnoticed until users experience missing trades, stale balances, or an inconsistent state on the frontend.

 Subgraphs can index multiple chains, but doing so reliably is a significant infrastructure challenge.
 Each chain must be indexed independently, with its own ingestion pipeline, reorg handling, and performance guarantees.
-The real difficulty is keeping all of these systems synchronized so data remains fresh across every chain at the same time.
+The real difficulty is keeping these pipelines synchronized so data remains fresh across every chain.

 This is why cross-chain, real-time indexing is where most legacy systems struggle.
 It requires infrastructure that can scale dynamically to changing network conditions.